 The Company sells semiconductor solutions to leading module makers, OEMs and ODMs worldwide.
 The Company provides the high performance flash memory storage controllers to companies such as Lexar Media, Samsung, Sony, Transcend, and Netcom.
 The Company is a leading supplier of controllers used in flash memory, cards, and USB flash drivers.
-The multimedia SoCs are used for thin clients, office and factory automation, industrial PCs, and other applications by companies such as Advantech, ChipPC, Fuji-Xerox, Kontron, Siemens, ThinNetworks, and Toshiba-TEC.
-The Company provides the innovative mobile communications ICs to LG Electronics, Pantech, Samsung, and other companies.
-The Company had one customer in 2008 and 2009 and two customers in 2010 that accounted for 10% or more of our sales.
-The Company's top ten customers in 2008, 2009 and 2010 accounted for approximately 52%, 54% and 56% of net sales.
+The multimedia SoCs are used for thin clients, office and factory automation.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (In Thousands)
+SILICON MOTION TECHNOLOGY CORPORATION AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (In Thousands)